huntandhackett/AfdSocketViewer/Readme.md

-# AfdSocketView
+# AfdSocketViewer

-**AfdSocketView** is a command-line tool for inspecting properties of *Ancillary Function Driver* (AFD) socket handles.
+**AfdSocketViewer** is a command-line tool for inspecting properties of *Ancillary Function Driver* (AFD) socket handles.
 The tool queries information from `AFD.sys` - a low-level Windows component that powers networking sockets commonly used via the [Winsock library](https://learn.microsoft.com/en-us/windows/win32/winsock/windows-sockets-start-page-2).
 Similar functionality (but in GUI) is also available in [System Informer](https://systeminformer.io/).
 To learn how it all works, check our **blog post**: [Improving AFD Socket Visibility for Windows Forensics & Troubleshooting](https://www.huntandhackett.com/blog/improving_afd_socket_visibility).

 ## Usage